Templates are compiled into a tree structure in which child nodes are

 to indicate either a run-time or a compile-time error.
 If a compile-time

-exception occurs, it bubbles up to the Template
+exception occurs, it bubbles up to the Template, where it is

 exception messages, which by default are output as HTML comments at run